1) Affordable housing 2) Create a sense of community; create a social network or fabric for the residents 3) Unsurpassed amenities

 fees”

-Homeowners should be able to use the facilities and not be shut out by excessive
+Homeowners or residents should be able to use the facilities and not be

-crime into Sun City.
-Opening the facilities to the public also removes the incentive to buy Sun City homes, which
+to the public and invites crime into Sun City.
+Opening the facilities to the public also removes the incentive to buy

-mandates signing a Facilities Agreement that guarantees foreclosure in the event of unpaid assessments.
+Sun City homes, which mandates signing a Facilities Agreement that guarantees foreclosure in the event of unpaid

-with equal responsibilities.
+of Incorporation's promise that members are equal, with equal responsibilities.
 (Article VIII, Paragraph 5) The Board cannot

 write bylaws that conflict with the Articles of Incorporation.
 (Article VIII, Paragraph 3)